Personal tools

 Tips

-1. Any additional options under 'Addons' → 'Passwords Manager' → 'Settings' → 'Other' are by default enabled on the module activation.
+1. Some additional options under 'Addons' → 'Passwords Manager' → 'Settings' → 'Other' are by default enabled on the module activation.

 If you change any of these settings you will lose access to some of the module's functionalities.